Heart Transplant Surgery at Baptist

-The Heart Transplant Journey
+The Heart Transplant Process: A Patient Journey

 All potential heart donors are assessed carefully.
 The ultimate decision of suitability is made by the transplant cardiologist and surgeon.
-While one member of the surgery team travels to the donor hospital to procure the heart, the surgeon prepares you for surgery.
+While one member of the heart transplant surgery team travels to the donor hospital to procure the heart, the surgeon prepares you for surgery.

 - Each patient participates in a cardiac rehabilitation program to help regain strength of the musculoskeletal system.
 This begins about two weeks after transplant or discharge.

-- Transplant pharmacists and coordinators educate patients so they understand their medications and their impact on the immune system.
+- Transplant pharmacists and coordinators educate patients, so they understand their medications and their impact on the immune system.

 - A transplant dietitian works with all patients to assess their nutritional needs.